Spyro 2: Ripto's Rage!

 |Metropolis||Found floating in midair in the final section (near the two-branched planet-shaped structure).||X|

 - Upon being localized in Europe, the name of the game was for some reason changed from "Ripto's Rage" to "Gateway to Glimmer" (Glimmer being the first level you explore).
 As a result, a different title screen graphic is used, the "Spyro" part being of a way lighter shade of purple while the subtitle "Gateway to Glimmer" is written in small light green text underneath.
+This change doesn't apply to the game's remaster, which, much like the other two games, is based on its original North-American release.

 - In this version, the "PRESS START" was replaced by an option that allows the player to change the game's language to either English, French, German, Spanish or Italian.